Camping Dutch Oven Cinnamon Buns

 Supplies

-I like to use a serving spoon with a wooden handle and stainless steel scoop.
-The handle protects from the heat of the dish and the spoon is sturdy for scraping the bottom of the dutch oven.
+We like to use a serving spoon with a wooden handle and stainless steel scoop.
+The handle protects from the heat of the dish and the spoon is sturdy for scraping the bottom of the Dutch oven.

 Ingredients

-3. Place the lid on the dutch oven and bake the cinnamon buns over the coals of a fire for about 25 minutes.
-Alternately you may bake them in the oven at 350 degrees for 20 minutes.
+3. Place the lid on the Dutch oven and bake the cinnamon buns over the coals of a fire for about 25 minutes.
+Alternately you may bake them in the oven at 350 degrees F for 20 minutes.

 4. Top with frosting and enjoy!